Jakob "Jackie" Gerlich: Early life

-He emigrated to America when he arrived in New York City on the S.S.
-President Roosevelt ocean liner on March 2, 1936 at the age of 10 years old as a member of the "Singer Midgets" group run by Leo Singer.
+Gerlich emigrated to America when he arrived in New York City on the S.S.
+President Roosevelt ocean liner on March 2, 1936, at the age of 10 years old as a member of the "Singer Midgets" group run by Leo Singer.
 In order to emigrate at such a young age, his older brother's name, Jakob, and identification were used, without his parents' consent, claiming he was born in 1917.
-He used the name ‘Jackie’ from then on.
+He used the name 'Jackie' from then on.
 Even in other online sources today, he is credited with the name Jakob Gerlich.
 He worked as a clown and eventually became part of the Ringling Bros. and Barnum & Bailey Circus.

 Wizard of Oz

 Gerlich is most notable for being in The Wizard of Oz, where he played the red member of the Lollipop Guild.
 Jerry Maren and Harry Doll were the other two members of the Lollipop Guild in the film.
 He was only 14 years old when he made his acting break in The Wizard of Oz, three years after arriving in the United States.

 Leopold von Singer was the manager of an entertainment troupe called The Singer Midgets and signed a contract with Metro-Goldwyn-Mayer to provide 124 proportionately-sized little people to play Munchkins in Oz.
 Gerlich was recruited because of his dwarfism and was paid $125 a week for his work.
 Though Gerlich is uncredited in the film, his name appears in Oz trivia articles and books.